 Oh, and reviews. 🙂 It takes a long time to become expert at administering Botox because you need to treat a lot of people and then see what the result was afterwards.
 Botox cannot be “cook booked” in the sense of looking at a facial muscle diagram and it’s the same in each muscle for each patient!

-When I look at a patient I have them animate the face, creating the wrinkles we’re going to treat.
+When we look at a patient, we have them animate the face, creating the wrinkles we’re going to treat.
 Based on the strength of the muscle groups, the location of the wrinkles, the severity of the muscles, and patient budget and preferences I make an individualized plan for each patient.
-This has a high degree of success in my hands.
+This has a high degree of success in our hands.